chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 ## Upgrade with FileSystem Backup via Volume Mount

+1. Make EFS volume and attach that volume to existing automate setup and Automate HA nodes.

+1. Mount EFS Volume:
+    - In automate we are mounting that EFS volume at `/var/opt/chef-automate/backups` location unless you specify the location in `config.toml` file.

+    - In HA we are mounting that volume at `/mnt/automate_backups`.
+(You need to mount this volume in all the HA nodes).
+        - Make sure that it should have permission for hab user.

+1. Go to Bastion
+    - Create a .toml (say os_config.toml) file in the Bastion host, copy the following contents and then patch this file in all the OpenSearch nodes.

+    ```bash
+    [path]
+      repo = "/mnt/automate_backups"
+    ```

+    Following command will patch the configuration in all the OpenSearch nodes.
+    `chef-automate config patch --opensearch <PATH TO OS_CONFIG.TOML>`
+    - Create a .toml (say automate.toml) file in the Bastion host, copy the following content and then patch this file in all the Frontend nodes.

+    ```bash
+    [global.v1.external.opensearch.backup]
+        enable = true
+        location = "fs"
+    [global.v1.external.opensearch.backup.fs]
+        path = "/mnt/automate_backups"
+    [global.v1.backups.filesystem]
+        path = "/mnt/automate_backups"
+    ```

+    Following command will patch the configuration in all the Frontend nodes:
+    `chef-automate config patch --fe <PATH TO automate.toml>`

 1. Create *Backup* of Chef Automate Standalone using the following command:

     ```bash